 There are several UK vet schools for you to choose from, and it is important to pick the right one.
-Here are six distinctive features of our course which we believe make Cambridge the best place to study Veterinary Medicine.
+Here are seven distinctive features of our course which we believe make Cambridge the best place to study Veterinary Medicine.

 Studying to become a vet is challenging wherever you choose to do it, but the Cambridge course offers the most diverse and rewarding veterinary education experience possible.
 Cambridge provides a uniquely supportive environment in which to learn, succeed and enjoy your university years.
 Our veterinary school has a long tradition of producing the finest veterinary graduates – based on a combination of world-beating science, and a focus on practical skills.